dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 ### Additional configuration
 Explore these additional configurations to optimize your developer setup further:
-1. **Custom target names** &mdash; If you’re using a [`custom target.name`](/reference/dbt-jinja-functions/target) in your project, we recommend you set them using [environment variables](/docs/build/environment-variables).
-Alternatively, you can update it at the developer credentials level.
+1. **Custom target names** &mdash; If you’re using a [`custom target.name`](/reference/dbt-jinja-functions/target) in your project, we recommend setting them at the developer credentials level.
+Alternatively, you can set them using [environment variables](/docs/build/environment-variables).

 ### dbt Cloud commands
 1. Review the [dbt commands](/reference/dbt-commands) supported for dbt Cloud development.
 For example, `dbt init` isn’t needed in dbt Cloud as you can create a new project directly in dbt Cloud.